roshnidevadiga/games/README.md

-# 🏓 Motion Ping Pong
+# 🏓 Motion Ping Pong Game

 A fun and interactive ping pong game controlled by head movements using your webcam!
 Built with React and modern web technologies.